-Sorry, no running water, no showers, and no sit down toilets, (though this may well change in 2016!) but keep in mind that these facilities are very nice for the region.
-You can purchase soap, shampoo, toilet paper in Kisoga, though there is usually enough toilet paper available.
-Prossy cooks a wonderful lunches and dinners.
+Makata is small but has a few spots to buy drinks and snacks.
+You can purchase additional food/drinks, soap, shampoo, toilet paper in nearby (20 minute walk) Seeta Nazigo or Mukono town, though there is usually enough toilet paper available.
+Our on-site cook makes wonderful lunches and dinners.
 Breakfast is less formal, though there are fruits, bread, tea and coffee available locally.
 Since this is rural Uganda, please be prepared to see various bugs and rodents, though we have seen no rodents at the house.
-If there are any issues with this, please let Edward, Elizabeth or John know and they can help out.
+If there are any issues with this, please let Edward, Elizabeth or Henry know and they can help out.

 WiFi: We are thrilled to be able to offer WiFi to all Omni Med volunteers.
-As of 1/16, the password is: edwardoneil (not my idea, really) This is a big improvement for us.
+This is a big improvement for us.
 The internet comes through a 3G network (like iPhones a few years ago).
 The speed is not quite fast enough to stream videos or Skype (and if you tried, it would seriously jam up the network for everyone else), but using email, sending and receiving attachments, doing online research, basic social media, etc. all work fine.
 The speed isn't amazing, but it's reasonable for where we are.
 During the summer (mid-May to early-August) when there are multiple volunteers here at a time, we will have unlimited data, which means you can use the internet as much as you like.
-But remember to be considerate of others who might need to use the network as well.
+Please remember to be considerate of others who might need to use the network as well.
 Multiple users can connect at once, but the more users online, the slower the speed for everyone.
 Please keep that in mind.
 Occasionally we have one or two volunteers during months throughout the academic year, and in those months we will have 2-3 GB/month shared between volunteers and staff (that's a typical data plan for a smartphone).
 If you've come during a time when we have that arrangement of limited data, the staff will inform you and we request that you limited your internet usage to essential activities only.
-Of course you are free to purchase your own modem from the Orange store in Mukono or Kampala (see below).
+Of course you are free to purchase your own modem from the Africell store in Mukono or Kampala (see below).